 III.
 The Gazette of France of Renaudot

-Date of creation: 1631, in full Thirty Years War, France decided to finance Sweden.
+The date of creation: 1631, in full Thirty Years’ War, France decided to finance Sweden.
 The royal absolutism is set up in France at this time.
-Richelieu reinforces the authority of the king in France: it is finished of the counter-power.
+Richelieu reinforces the authority of the king in France: it is finished off the counter-power.
 The Gazette de France is an inseparable element of the installation of the absolutism in France.

-Creator: Theophraste Renaudot, adviser and doctor of the majesty, master and general steward of the offices of address of France.
+Creator: Théophraste Renaudot, adviser and doctors of the majesty, master and general steward of the offices of the address of France.